Riding in South Africa

 June 1999 saw South Africa’s second free election, again won by the ANC and leaving Thabo Mbeki as president.
 The ANC’s huge majority increased and a new party emerged in second place, the Democratic Party (now the Democratic Alliance) comprised of liberal elements of the Nationalist Party.

-Mbeki went on to win the election in 2004, but was ousted three years later by Jacob Zuma, who remains president to this day.
-The Democratic Alliance is still the official opposition, having taken 16.7 per cent of the vote in the last national election and winning the most seats in the Western Cape.
+Mbeki went on to win the election in 2004, but was ousted three years later by Jacob Zuma. under a cloud of corruption allegations Zuma was recently replaced by Cyril Ramaphosa.
+The Democratic Alliance is still the official opposition.

 South Africa remains strongly divided along racial lines and in most of the country there is scant social mixing between blacks and whites.